lazio47/appointment-planner/README.md

 # Appointment Planner

-This a Contacts and Appoitments manager app.
+This is a Contacts and Appoitments app manager.
 1. You can register contacts
 2. Use contacts saved previously to make appointments.